janestreet/magic-trace/README.md

 You can point magic-trace at a function such that when your application calls it, magic-trace takes a snapshot.
 Alternatively, attach it to a running process and detatch it with <kbd>Ctrl</kbd>+<kbd>C</kbd>, to see a trace of an arbitrary point in your program.

 [^1]: Less than `perf -g`, more than `perf -glbr`.
-2~10% in our experience, and usually closer to 2% than 10% for our workloads.
+2~10% in our experience, and usually closer to 2% than 10%.

 [^2]: `perf` can do this too, but that's not how most people use it.
-In fact, if you peek under the hood you'll discover that magic-trace uses `perf` for exactly this.
+In fact, if you peek under the hood you'll see that magic-trace uses `perf` to drive Intel PT.

 # Testimonials